SystemsApproach/private5g/software/gnbsim.rst

 These config files then specify the second set of gNBsim parameters.
-A detailed description of these parameters is outside the scope of this Appendix (see https://github.com/omec-project/gnbsim for details), but at a high-level, gNBsim defines a set of *profiles*, each of which exercises a common usage scenario that the Core has to deal with.
-Each of these sequences is represented by a ``profileType`` in the config file. gNBsim supports seven profiles, which we list
+A detailed description of these parameters is outside the scope of this guide (see https://github.com/omec-project/gnbsim for details), but at a high-level, gNBsim defines a set of *profiles*, each of which exercises a common usage scenario that the Core has to deal with.
+Each of these sequences is represented by a ``profileType`` in the config file. gNBsim supports seven profiles, which we list here:
-here:

 .. code-block::